 New Canaan is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Canaan’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The per capita income in New Canaan in 2010 was $97,498, which is wealthy relative to Connecticut and the nation.
-This equates to an annual income of $389,992 for a family of four.
+The per capita income in New Canaan in 2010 was $119,180, which is wealthy relative to Connecticut and the nation.
+This equates to an annual income of $476,720 for a family of four.

+New Canaan is a somewhat ethnically-diverse town.
 The people who call New Canaan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Canaan residents report their race to be White, followed by Asian.
-Important ancestries of people in New Canaan include Italian, Irish, English, German, Polish and French.
+Important ancestries of people in New Canaan include English, Irish, German, Italian, and Scottish.

 The most common language spoken in New Canaan is English.
 Other important languages spoken here include Spanish and Italian.